 Unfortunately, pharmacy mistakes are all too common.
 A pharmacy mistake can happen in just a few seconds, but the results can be devastating.
 A pharmacy error may even be deadly.
 When prescription medication errors occur, you can feel angry, frustrated, and helpless.

 When you’re left with the life-changing fallout from a prescription medication error, you might wonder what your options are.
 The pharmacist isn’t your doctor, but they’re the reason that you’re hurt, and you might wonder if medical malpractice laws apply to them.
-You might wonder if you can hold the pharmacy accountable for their actions by bringing a claim against the pharmacy for a prescription medication error.
+You might wonder if you can hold the pharmacy accountable for their actions by bringing a claim with a medical malpractice attorney against the pharmacy for a prescription medication error.

 Can I Bring a Claim Against a Pharmacy for a Prescription Medication Error?